We have a statutory responsibility to licence the hackney carriage (taxi) and private hire trade operating within our area.

 Section 165 of the Equality Act 2010 requires the drivers of those vehicles contained in a list published by local authorities under section 167, to carry passengers in wheelchairs, provide assistance to those passengers, and prohibits them from charging extra.

-If you would like to become a licensed driver there are several checks which you will have to pass, with separate fees payable for each of the checks.
-All new applicants must consent to and satisfy:
+If you would like to become a licensed driver there are several checks which you will have to pass, with separate fees payable for each of the checks:

 There are a number of conditions attached to driver's licences and they can be found in the guidance notes for new applicants which you can download or print off below along with the application form and information about the council's policy on relevant convictions: